Outsourcing Software Development to Latin America: All You Need to Know in 2018

 There’s been considerable progress on the country level, too.
 Mexico’s software industry is capitalizing on Trump’s immigration ban by attracting LatAm developers who would’ve otherwise emigrated to the US.

 Argentina, in the meantime, is trying to grow a small army of software developers of its own.
-The country’s 111 Mil Program aims to bring 100K+ developers to the local job market.
+The country’s 111 Mil Program aims at bringing 100K+ developers to the local job market.
 Even though the program hasn’t been wildly successful, it still increased Argentina’s software developer workforce by 2000 specialists.

 The geographic proximity of Latin America to the US is an advantage because of the large window for communications.
 But how fluent and meaningful will these communications be?
 Strangely enough, Latin America’s average EF English Proficiency Index is lower compared to Europe and Asia: